 The reason I love consulting, is it combines the search for performance and the challenge of overcoming the fear of failure.
 From Seoul, to Seattle; and from Vevey to Los Angeles; from high tech and financial services to CPG and hospitality – all efforts were centered in how to help clients chart a new path forward in high pressure situations and overcome the inherent risk and fear of moving ahead.
 You know you have made a difference when a former client and Fortune 500 CEO, thanks you for helping his organization overcome the tyranny of past missteps to chart a new, focused path forward.

 Throughout the last ten years I have had many opportunities to test my own ability to rise to professional challenges.
 As FutureBrand’s Chief Strategy Officer I rose to the challenge of building a global consulting offering, but, as the President of FutureBrand’s North American operations I struggled with uniting a fractured culture in the face of mounting economic pressures.
 As Chief Strategy Officer at Organic, I both rose to the challenge of helping the agency become more strategic, yet struggled with narrowing my focus to one component of a broader solution to addressing my clients‘ business challenges.
-Each of theses success and failures gave me insight into the real and personal challenges that my clients’ face everyday.
+Each of these successes and failures gave me insight into the real and personal challenges that my clients’ face everyday.

-In 2010, I decided it was time to bring a “little pressure” into my own professional life, becoming an entrepreneur, opening a new consultancy in the midst of a recession. cg42 was founded on the idea of helping businesses in high pressure situations rise to the challenge – to find growth when there current prospects are at the most difficult.
+In 2010, I decided it was time to bring a “little pressure” into my own professional life, becoming an entrepreneur, opening a new consultancy in the midst of a recession. cg42 was founded on the idea of helping businesses in high pressure situations rise to the challenge – to find growth when their current prospects are at the most difficult.